 Children of a Member(s)

 The children of believers through the covenant and by right of birth, are non-communing members of the church.
 Hence they are entitled to Baptism, and to the pastoral oversight, instruction and government of the church, with a view to their embracing Christ and thus possessing personally all benefits of the covenant.

 Those who have not join our fellowship are referred to as either regular attenders or non-communing members.
 They can participate in nearly all church activities except communion, and voting at congregational meetings.
-They may want to consider attending one of our Inquirer’s Class to learn about the requirements for becoming a communicant member within our congregation associated with the Presbyterian Church in America (PCA) .
+They may want to consider attending an Inquirer’s Class to learn about becoming a communicant member within our congregation, that is affiliated with the Presbyterian Church in America (PCA) .

-Our rules by which non-members become Communicant members of LRPC are defined in our Presbyterian Book of Church Order (BCO) Chapter 6 – Church Members.
+The way in which non-members become Communicant members of LRPC is defined in our Presbyterian Book of Church Order (BCO) Chapter 6 – Church Members.